The Heart of England

 This stunning chapel, built from 1446 to 1515 by Henrys VI through VIII, is one of Cambridge's main sights.
 It's smart to visit early in the day, as it's often closed in the late afternoon and can have erratic hours during school events.
 When school's in session, you're welcome to enjoy an evensong service in this glorious space, with a famous choir made up of men and boys.

-Oxford's Divinity School is well worth visiting for its historic importance and its magnificent Gothic ceiling.
-Duke Humfrey's Library, upstairs, is only accessible on an escorted tour (which includes the Divinity School).
-Though the tour shows you only a small section of the library, it gives you a good feel for the place while telling the story of the library's history, and of the huge stockpile of books that sits beneath this part of Oxford.
+Oxford's Divinity School, constructed in 1427 for teaching theology, is worth a look for its impressive fan-vaulted ceiling.
+Duke Humfrey's Library, upstairs, is only accessible on an guided tour (which includes the Divinity School).
+Though the tour shows you only a small section of the library, it tells much about its history and the huge stockpile of books below ground.

 Like the British Library in London, this wing of Oxford's Bodleian Library has one or two rooms filled with gorgeously lit and displayed precious books, manuscripts, and letters.